Return on Marketing Spend – An Overview

 - Average Order Value (AOV)

 As an entrepreneur, you might struggle to increase the number of orders placed over time.
-But you should start paying attention to the Average Order Value of each order placed as well.
+But you should also start paying attention to the Average Order Value of each order placed.
 A marginal increase in the percentage of the average value of an order can help you pocket thousands of pounds of new revenue.
-If you are already working on AOV and want to improve it, then you can do this by speaking to your internal management accountant or an accounting firm that you work with.
+If you are already working on AOV and want to improve it, you can do this by speaking to expert accountants for marketing agencies, or your in-house accountant if you have one.

 - Cost Per Acquisition (CPA)